acailic/acailic.github.io/_notes/life/graham-tips.md

 2. "If success was guaranteed, what would you throw yourself into with your whole life and career?"
 3. "Where do I want to be going with my life?
 What's important to me in this world?"
 4. "When should you quit something vs. when should you persist through difficulty?"
+5. "I want to become _____.
+What are 3 things I can do today to move towards that goal?"

 ## Practical Tips
 - Recognize when you're living on autopilot (unconscious routines without intention)